Action for Children: History

-An Industrial School at Milton, Gravesend, was taken over in 1875 and a children's refuge in Ramsey on the Isle of Man established in 1882.
-With the opening of the Princess Alice Orphanage in Birmingham the Home was renamed to 'Children's Home and Orphanage'.
+An industrial school at Milton, Gravesend, was taken over in 1875, and a children's refuge in Ramsey on the Isle of Man was established in 1882.
+With the opening of the Princess Alice Orphanage in Birmingham the home was renamed 'Children's Home and Orphanage'.

-Further properties in Alverstoke, Hampshire; Chipping Norton, Oxfordshire; Frodsham, Cheshire; and Bramhope near Leeds were acquired and, by 1908, the charity had grown to become the 'National Children's Home and Orphanage'.
+Further properties in Alverstoke, Hampshire; Chipping Norton, Oxfordshire; Frodsham, Cheshire; and Bramhope near Leeds were acquired, and, by 1908, the charity had grown to become the 'National Children's Home and Orphanage'.

-In 1913 work began on a large site in Harpenden, which became home to over 200 children, with a print works for apprentices.
+In 1913, work began on a large site in Harpenden, which became home to over 200 children, with a print works for apprentices.
 It subsequently became the charity's head office.

 Many other new branches and schools were founded, including the first residential nursery branch in Sutton Coldfield in 1929 and the first Scottish branch in Glasgow in 1955.
 The charity became an adoption agency in 1926.

 The Rev. Gordon Barritt, who became the head of NCH in 1969, started the process of closing the organisation's children's homes and starting to offer support to keep children with their families.

 In 1994, the charity changed its name to 'NCH Action for Children'.
 Fourteen years later, in September 2008, it became 'Action for Children'.
 The changes were part of the shift away from providing children's homes (most of which have now closed) to a wider range of services.

 In December 2016, Catherine, Duchess of Cambridge, succeeded The Queen as patron of the organisation.

 Child migration

-The NCH set up a child emigration scheme in 1873 and a branch in Hamilton, Ontario, Canada, opened.
-This programme of sending children to Canada, where they were called Home Children, has been criticised and children have been found to have been abused following migration.
+The NCH set up a child emigration scheme in 1873, and a branch in Hamilton, Ontario, Canada, opened.
+This programme of sending children to Canada, where they were called Home Children, has been criticised, and children have been found to have been abused following migration.
 The NCH itself has said that "the experience of migration was profoundly damaging to significant numbers of the children concerned".
-NCH is estimated to have sent 3,500 children to Canada between 1873 and 1931, and a small number of children to Australia in the 1930s and early 1950s.
+NCH is estimated to have sent 3,500 children to Canada between 1873 and 1931 and a small number of children to Australia in the 1930s and early 1950s.
 The Independent Inquiry found that some children were sent by the NCH without their parents' consent, and that some children who wanted to come back to the UK were not allowed by the NCH to do so.
-The Inquiry concluded that, although the NCH's principles of care had been ambitious for the time, some children were placed in "harsh conditions":
+The inquiry concluded that, although the NCH's principles of care had been ambitious for the time, some children were placed in "harsh conditions":

-The organisation continues to offer an information and record access service to people who were sent overseas as children under its auspices.
+The organisation continues to offer an information and record-access service to people who were sent overseas as children under its auspices.

 Projects and services

-Action for Children works in partnership with statutory bodies to deliver services for children, young people and their families in five main areas:
+Action for Children works in partnership with statutory bodies to deliver services for children, young people, and their families in five main areas: